SLM (NASDAQ:SLM) Price Target Raised to $28.00 at Wedbush

-SLM (NASDAQ:SLM – Get Free Report) last posted its earnings results on Wednesday, April 24th.
-The credit services provider reported $1.27 EPS for the quarter, topping the consensus estimate of $1.09 by $0.18.
-SLM had a net margin of 25.15% and a return on equity of 47.72%.
-The firm had revenue of $837.72 million for the quarter, compared to analysts’ expectations of $376.43 million.
-During the same quarter last year, the firm earned $0.47 EPS.
-Sell-side analysts predict that SLM will post 2.72 EPS for the current fiscal year.
+SLM (NASDAQ:SLM – Get Free Report) last announced its earnings results on Wednesday, April 24th.
+The credit services provider reported $1.27 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.09 by $0.18.
+SLM had a return on equity of 45.65% and a net margin of 25.15%.
+The firm had revenue of $837.72 million during the quarter, compared to analyst estimates of $376.43 million.
+During the same period last year, the firm posted $0.47 EPS.
+Equities research analysts anticipate that SLM will post 2.7 EPS for the current year.

 The firm also recently declared a quarterly dividend, which will be paid on Monday, June 17th.
-Shareholders of record on Thursday, June 6th will be given a $0.11 dividend.
-The ex-dividend date is Wednesday, June 5th.
-This represents a $0.44 annualized dividend and a yield of 2.00%.
-SLM’s payout ratio is presently 13.75%.
+Stockholders of record on Thursday, June 6th will be given a dividend of $0.11 per share.
+The ex-dividend date of this dividend is Wednesday, June 5th.
+This represents a $0.44 dividend on an annualized basis and a dividend yield of 2.01%.
+SLM’s dividend payout ratio (DPR) is presently 13.75%.

-SLM announced that its Board of Directors has approved a stock buyback plan on Wednesday, January 24th that permits the company to buyback $650.00 million in outstanding shares.
-This buyback authorization permits the credit services provider to repurchase up to 14.5% of its stock through open market purchases.
-Stock buyback plans are generally a sign that the company’s board of directors believes its shares are undervalued.
+SLM declared that its Board of Directors has authorized a share buyback plan on Wednesday, January 24th that permits the company to buyback $650.00 million in outstanding shares.
+This buyback authorization permits the credit services provider to repurchase up to 14.5% of its shares through open market purchases.
+Shares buyback plans are often an indication that the company’s management believes its stock is undervalued.

 Insider Activity at SLM

-Several large investors have recently modified their holdings of SLM.
-SYSTM Wealth Solutions LLC grew its position in SLM by 37.0% during the 1st quarter.
-SYSTM Wealth Solutions LLC now owns 1,828 shares of the credit services provider’s stock worth $40,000 after purchasing an additional 494 shares during the last quarter.
-Signaturefd LLC grew its position in SLM by 7.7% during the 4th quarter.
-Signaturefd LLC now owns 7,891 shares of the credit services provider’s stock worth $151,000 after purchasing an additional 565 shares during the last quarter.
-Blue Trust Inc. grew its position in SLM by 81.4% during the 4th quarter.
-Blue Trust Inc. now owns 1,328 shares of the credit services provider’s stock worth $25,000 after purchasing an additional 596 shares during the last quarter.
-Headlands Technologies LLC boosted its holdings in shares of SLM by 46.4% in the 4th quarter.
-Headlands Technologies LLC now owns 2,330 shares of the credit services provider’s stock valued at $45,000 after acquiring an additional 739 shares during the last quarter.
-Finally, Neuberger Berman Group LLC boosted its holdings in shares of SLM by 3.0% in the 4th quarter.
-Neuberger Berman Group LLC now owns 26,541 shares of the credit services provider’s stock valued at $507,000 after acquiring an additional 772 shares during the last quarter.
-Institutional investors own 98.94% of the company’s stock.
+A number of large investors have recently bought and sold shares of the stock.
+SYSTM Wealth Solutions LLC increased its stake in SLM by 37.0% in the 1st quarter.
+SYSTM Wealth Solutions LLC now owns 1,828 shares of the credit services provider’s stock worth $40,000 after purchasing an additional 494 shares during the period.
+Assenagon Asset Management S.A. increased its stake in SLM by 186.3% in the 1st quarter.
+Assenagon Asset Management S.A. now owns 2,517,251 shares of the credit services provider’s stock worth $54,851,000 after purchasing an additional 1,638,003 shares during the period.
+Shikiar Asset Management Inc. increased its stake in SLM by 135.7% in the 1st quarter.
+Shikiar Asset Management Inc. now owns 176,800 shares of the credit services provider’s stock worth $3,852,000 after purchasing an additional 101,800 shares during the period.
+Redmont Wealth Advisors LLC purchased a new position in SLM in the 1st quarter worth approximately $748,000.
+Finally, Allspring Global Investments Holdings LLC increased its stake in SLM by 46.8% in the 1st quarter.
+Allspring Global Investments Holdings LLC now owns 5,903 shares of the credit services provider’s stock worth $129,000 after purchasing an additional 1,883 shares during the period.
+98.94% of the stock is owned by hedge funds and other institutional investors.

 About SLM